IRL2/nanover-server-py/README.md

 This repository is maintained by the Intangible Realities Laboratory, University of Santiago de Compostela, and is distributed under the [MIT](LICENSE) license.
 See [the list of contributors](CONTRIBUTORS.md) for the individual authors of the project.
+If you would like to contribute to NanoVer, please see our [contributing file](./CONTRIBUTING.md) for guidelines on how to do this.

 For more information please take a look at [the project's documentation](https://irl2.github.io/nanover-docs).